WSU-janderson/project6-multiset-design-Nitin-kamboj/MultiSet.md

 * Add(item, count)
   Concept: Adds count copies of item to the player inventory.
   Average Time Complexity: O(1)
-  Edge Cases: Adding items more than available space will handle the error.
+  Edge Cases: Adding items more than available space will handle the error(e.g., returning “bag is full”).
   HashTable support: Key lookup ,inseration or remove using pseudo-random probing that ensures the fast access.

 * Remove(item, count)